-Digital Discovery session in December is focused on the new report Digital Reset: Redirecting Technologies for the Deep Sustainability Transformation.
+Digital Discovery session in December focused on the new report Digital Reset: Redirecting Technologies for the Deep Sustainability Transformation.

 Digital Reset shows how digital technologies can support the quest for a deep sustainability transformation.
 The report provides a blueprint for the European Union on how to conceptualize digitalization so that it first and foremost contributes to achieving carbon neutrality, resource autonomy and economic resilience while supporting equity and fully respecting citizen's rights and privacy.